Santa6464/DeepRoyalPurple/readme.txt

 14. Route 14
 	a.
 Just a quick surfing path from Town 11 back to town 10
 15. Victory Road (complete, but zones are not)
 	a.
 There are 4 zones that all make up a massive square.
 This is intended to give us four high value catches before the elite 4.
+MAKE THEM ALL SO SMALL SO THEY CAN BE PRETTY.
 	A. Zone 1
 		a.
 Lower right section.
 Honey colored trees.
 	B. Zone 2